Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

 \subsection{Material preparation and rheological measurements}

 We begin by introducing the ingredients of our work and our approach for characterizing mechanical properties.
 The model Boger fluids are made with polyisobutylene (PIB) as the polymer, and a mixture of polybutene (PB) and light mineral oil as the solvent.
 Mineral oil is a convenient choice as a solvent for PIB due to its ready availability and its attractive chemical characteristics, such as being non-volatile, organic, and aromatic, which is a property that allows dissolution of the solid PIB.
 As an alternative to mineral oil, kerosene oil can be used.
-PIB was purchased from Scientific Polymer Products Inc. at varying (viscosity-averaged) molecular weights, $M=\left[0.085, 0.4, 0.85, 1.27\right]$ MDa (product codes $681, 040A, 682,040B$, respectively).
-The PB (number-averaged molecular weight; $M_\text{n}=2.3$ kDa; isobutylene, >90\%; product code: 388726) and the light mineral oil were purchased from Sigma Aldrich.
+PIB was purchased from Scientific Polymer Products Inc. at varying (viscosity-averaged) molecular weights, $M=\left[0.085, 0.4, 0.85, 1.27\right]$ $\times10^6$ (product codes $681, 040A, 682,040B$, respectively).
+The PB (number-averaged molecular weight; $M_\text{n}=2300$; isobutylene, >90\%; product code: 388726) and the light mineral oil were purchased from Sigma Aldrich.
 All materials were used as purchased.

 To verify the nominal molecular weight as well as the polydispersity, we performed gel permeation chromatography (GPC) measurements by first dissolving the polymer samples in tetrahydrofuran (Sigma Aldrich) at $1$ mg/ml, and then using standard equipment (Infinity, Agilent).
-We attach in the Supplementary Material the response intensity versus retention time plots for each sample from which we identified the distribution of the molecular weights.
-The summary of measurements are shown in Table~\ref{tab:molecular weight}.
+In the Supplementary Material we provide the response intensity versus retention time plots for each sample from which we identified the distribution of the molecular weights.
+A summary of the measurements is shown in Table~\ref{tab:molecular weight}.
 The PIB samples we tested are polydisperse, as indicated by the polydispersity index $PD=M_w/M_n\neq1$.
-However, we found that the single relaxation mode Zimm model, which considers the longest relaxation mode only, can capture the dynamic properties of our test fluids as we discuss in \S~\ref{sec:Zimm rheology} and demonstrate in Fig.~\ref{fig:compiled data}.
+However, we found that the single relaxation mode Zimm model, which considers the longest relaxation mode only, can capture the dynamic properties of our test fluids as we discuss in \S\ref{sec:Zimm rheology} and demonstrate in Fig.~\ref{fig:compiled data}.